FalixNodes-Software/KB-articles/_posts/minecraft/bedrock/2024-07-16-server-properties.md

 Defines the difficulty of the server.

 - If set to `peaceful`, no hostile mobs will spawn and health regenerates quickly.
-- If set to `easy`, hostile mobs spawn but deal less damage, and hunger depletes slowly.
+- If set to `easy`, hostile mobs will spawn but deal less damage compared to `normal`.
+Hunger depletes slowly.
-- If set to `normal`, standard difficulty with mobs dealing normal damage and hunger depletion.
+- If set to `normal`, mobs will deal average damage.
+Some additional behaviour is enabled (eg. pillagers can break doors).
-- If set to `hard`, hostile mobs deal more damage and hunger depletes faster.
+- If set to `hard`, hostile mobs will deal more damage, hunger will deplete faster, and additional behavior is enabled, including the changes from `normal` (eg. zombies can also break doors).

 ---